TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 ### Messaging Hierarchy
 1. **Problem**: "Stop wasting hours on repetitive job applications"
-2. **Solution**: "ResumeDrop automatically fills forms in minutes"
+2. **Solution**: "ResumeDropAI automatically fills forms in minutes"
 3. **Benefit**: "Get your time back and focus on your career"
 4. **Proof**: "Used by professionals who've reduced application time by 80%"
-5. **Action**: "Try ResumeDrop free today and experience the difference"
+5. **Action**: "Try ResumeDropAI free today and experience the difference"

 ### Content Strategy
 - **Lead with "Time Liberation Hero"** in all primary marketing materials